ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 ## Defining the Covid Dataset To Be Processed

-To keep of keeping the tutorial simple, you will be using an in-memory table to store the Covid dataset.
+To keep the tutorial simple, you will be using an in-memory table to store the Covid dataset.
 Each record of type `CovidEntry` in the table represents the Covid data related to a particular country.
 The `iso_code` is used to uniquely identify a country and other fields are self-explanatory.
 ```ballerina
 public type CovidEntry record {|
     readonly string iso_code;